Hadevsh/Dutch-Roadmap/Stage 1/Week 1/Lesson 13: Week 1 Review – Conversations & Situational Practice.md

 ---
 ### Get ready for Weak 2
-**This is the end of the 13 Lesson Week number 1, if you're ready, hop straight in to Week 2**
+**This is the end of the 13th Lesson, Week 1, if you're ready, hop straight in to Week 2**